iBz-04/YTU-Comp-Engineering/README.md

 [Lecture slides, homework explanation documents, past midterms or finals, example questions (training for exams) belong to lecturer, I do not own the rights. ](https://github.com/safakkbilici/YTU-CE/blob/master/Annotated%20Bibliography.md)

 Lecturers will be annotated with its academic year + avesis website + scholar.
-A lot of homeworks have solutions of mine.

 ## Distributing
 Everyone is permitted to copy and distribute verbatim or modified copies of this repository's contents, and changing it is allowed as long as the name is changed.
 This repository is not constrained with Yildiz Technical University.
 Other universities are welcome to distribute, modify etc. Please read [WTFPL License](http://www.wtfpl.net/) for more.